 Turning off cookies altogether will limit what you can do on many websites.
-However, if your main concern is to stop your website usage being monitored by advertisers and other third parties, you can go some way towards achieving this by turning on the Do Not Track option and disabling third-party cookies, in your browser.
-You can learn how to do this here.
+However, if your main concern is to stop your website usage being monitored by advertisers and other third parties, there are some browser settings that may help.
+The Information Commissioner offers some guidance .

 Links to other websites

 Controlling your personal information